 Born from a clear need to support neighborhood educational options, Ethos Classical Charter School was founded in 2019 in the Sylvan Hills area of Atlanta.
 There, families were seeking alternatives to their local public schools where only three out of 10 third-graders are reading on-level.
 Ethos opened its doors in August 2019 with 125 kindergarten and third-grade scholars, just seven short months before COVID-19 struck.

-Founder and Head of School Emily Castillo Leon credits Ethos’ virtual success to the same in-person model that existed pre-pandemic: a strong emphasis on literacy, with tight communication and efficiency between school leadership and teachers and families.
+Founder and Executive Director of School Emily Castillo Leon credits Ethos’ virtual success to the same in-person model that existed pre-pandemic: a strong emphasis on literacy, with tight communication and efficiency between school leadership and teachers and families.

 Each day, Ethos takes attendance at three separate times to ensure student participation.